hphelion/documentation/vpn-quickstart.md

 These topics can help you address problems that might occur when you are setting up and configuring your VPN solution.

-1. Confirm that strongSwan is running (IPSec process).
-Verify that the IPSec processes are executing in the VPN instance.
+1. Confirm that strongSwan is running (IPsec process).
+Verify that the IPsec processes are executing in the VPN instance.
 If the below processes are not running restart the processes by following the steps found in the **Establish connections** section.

 	* 	Run the command **ps -welf | grep ipsec**
 	* 	Verify that the below three processes are running:
-		* 	IPSec starter process (/usr/lib/ipsec/starter)
+		* 	IPsec starter process (/usr/lib/ipsec/starter)
 		* 	IPsec Pluto process (/usr/lib/ipsec/pluto --nofork --uniqueids)
-		* 	IPsec Charon process (usr/lib/ipsec/charen --use-syslog
+		* 	IPsec Charon process (usr/lib/ipsec/charon --use-syslog

-2. Check for errors in the */etc/auth.log* file.
+2. If the */etc/auth.log* file exists, check for errors.

 3. If able to connect the gateway VMs, but not go any further, validate that `port_security_enabled` is set to False (See [Create ports](#port)).